ryan-tao-ic/ece1724_react_project/project_proposal.md

 # ECE1724 Project Proposal
-## Academic Event Ticketing and QR Code Check-in System
+## Academic Event Ticketing and Check-in System

----

 ## Motivation
 Organizing academic events such as Master’s and PhD defenses, conferences, seminars, and guest lectures often involves cumbersome manual processes.
 Event organizers rely on generic forms or email registrations, which lack real-time attendance tracking and efficient management tools.
 This leads to increased administrative workload, inefficiencies in handling attendee information, and a fragmented experience for organizers and participants.